Muhsin Ibrahim

 The Futility

-The uniqueness of Nigeria as a country is incredible.
+Nigeria’s uniqueness as a country is incredible.

 At a risk of sounding pompous, I do read

-Egypt, too.
-But I have yet to see a country as easily polarized as Nigeria on
+a lot.
+I have also travelled across India for two years and know a bit about Egypt, too.
+But I have yet to see a country as easily polarised as Nigeria on

 typically trivial, non-issue issues between the largely Muslim north and